 With almost 13,500 skilled finance workers, from fund administrators and depositories to lawyers and non-executive directors, Jersey can provide significant depth of experience locally across all asset classes.
 Its regulator, the Jersey Financial Services Commission (JFSC), is globally recognised and has worked with industry to provide innovative products, such as the JPF.

 Jersey already hosts asset managers with full substantive office presence on the Island, as well as offering risk and portfolio management expertise, and comprehensive administrative services to those managers requiring operational support on the ground.

-While the current uncertainty is undoubtedly going to continue for some time, Jersey, thanks to the flexibility of the NPPR route and the Island’s continued access to UK investors, is a sensible choice for fund managers looking to future-proof their EU-focussed funds in the lead up to and post-Brexit.
+Jersey, thanks to the flexibility of the NPPR route and the Island’s continued access to UK investors, is a sensible choice for fund managers.